-Here at the FRC, we consider the Permian Basin our pride and our goal is to help our community heal from the trauma of the mass shooting by helping people recognize their strength, stand unified, support one another, and by utilizing positive coping skills, build resilience to the daily stresses we all experience.
+Here at the FRC, we consider the Permian Basin our pride and our goal is to help our community heal from trauma by helping people recognize their strength, stand unified, support one another, and by utilizing positive coping skills, build resilience to the daily stresses we all experience.

 Frequently Asked Questions

 Where is the FRC located?

 We are located at 4682 E University Blvd, Suite D, Odessa, Texas, 79762.

 The FRC will be a space for healing and support, dedicated to serving as a resource and referral center for residents, visitors, and responders affected by the shooting of August 31, 2019.
 The FRC will provide access to knowledgeable and caring professionals to help people access resources to help them build strength and resiliency in the aftermath of this incident.

 What kind of services are available at the FRC?

 Current services offered at the FRC include Peer Support Groups, Trauma-Informed Yoga, Critical Incident Stress Management (CISM), mental wellness related classes, Cooking, and Art Workshops.

 Referrals are available for Individual Trauma-Informed Therapy and Faith-Based Services.

 If you or someone you love was directly, or indirectly, affected by the shooting, we encourage you to reach out today to our partners and get the assistance you need.
 Our partners are ready to help.
 To view a list of services and providers, visit the Resources page.